awwaiid/thelackthereof/content/Openmoko.md

 We'll see if it keeps working :)

 ## General Software
 Debian has everything!
-I even got iceweasle (aka firefox) running without any problems at all.
+I even got iceweasel (aka firefox) running without any problems at all.

 ## Perl
 CPAN took a reallllyyyyyy long time to run... something about building up some list of something or other.
 But then it went much faster.
 The machine (I'm increasingly thinking of this as just-another-machine) crawled to a near standstill that I was only barely convinced it wasn't stuck.